YoshiyukiKato/nightharbor/src/reporter/README.md

 # reporter
-Reporter is module that outputs lighthouse execution result.
+A Reporter outputs lighthouse execution result.
 Use built-in reporters, or define your custom reporters.
 Set array of reporters to use as `reporters` in your configuration as follows:

 ```js